hnb-rabear/hnb-rabear.github.io/LocalizationX/index.md

 ![Excel File](https://github.com/user-attachments/assets/2b4c8fe3-3c58-42bc-a85b-dea33c8122cf)

+For the example using Google Sheets, you can view the file [here](https://docs.google.com/spreadsheets/d/1GuKuexdBzW3S3aXDx6eusUEhB6kxPq4cXaa9SuhVJJ0/edit?usp=drive_link).

 ### 5.1.
 Create folders for exporting files

 Create 2 directories to store the files that will be exported: